-- 9.1 The Council will respond to your concerns.
-Do not forget that testing out your concerns is not the same as either accepting or rejecting them. - 9.2 As part of this process contact will be made with you to clarify your concerns and obtain any further information that you may have.
+9.1 The Council will respond to your concerns.
+Do not forget that testing out your concerns is not the same as either accepting or rejecting them.

+- 9.2 As part of this process contact will be made with you to clarify your concerns and obtain any further information that you may have.
 You will also be provided with details of who to contact should you require further support. - 9.3 Where appropriate, the matters raised may: - be investigated by management, internal audit, or through the disciplinary process - be referred to the police - be referred to the external auditor - form the subject of an independent inquiry. - 9.4 In order to protect individuals and those accused of misdeeds or possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
 The overriding principle which the Council will have in mind is the public interest.
 Concerns or allegations which fall within the scope of specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 9.5 Some concerns may be resolved by agreed action without the need for investigation.
 If urgent action is required this will be taken before any investigation is conducted. - 9.6 The amount of contact between the officers considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
-If necessary, the officer will seek further information from you. - 9.7 Where any meeting is arranged, off-site if you so wish, you can be accompanied by a union or professional association representative or a friend. - 9.8 The Council will take steps to minimise any difficulties which you may experience as a result of raising a concern.
+If necessary, the officer will seek further information from you. - 9.7 Where any meeting is arranged, off-site if you so wish, you can be accompanied by a union or professional association representative or a friend or if you are an elected member by another member or your Group Leader. - 9.8 The Council will take steps to minimise any difficulties which you may experience as a result of raising a concern.
 For instance, if you are required to give evidence in criminal or disciplinary proceedings the Council will arrange you to receive advice about the procedure. - 9.9 The Council understands that you may wish to be assured that the matter has been properly addressed.
-Therefore, subject to legal constraints, if requested we will inform you of the outcome of any investigation.
+Therefore, where possible an estimate of the length of any investigation will be provided and, subject to legal constraints, if requested we will keep you updated at least on a monthly basis during the process and will inform you of the outcome of any investigation.
+This may include where disciplinary action is taken as a result of an investigation but not details of any sanctions that may be issued.